Why Mango is India's National Fruit

 The Indian Peacock is our National Bird, also called (Pavo cristatus, Indian peafowl, or peafowl).

-Bank's shape of feathers means fan-shaped crest of feathers with beautiful color and cheerful, a medium-sized or swan-sized bird with a long slender neck and a white patch under the eye.
+Bank's shape of feathers means fan-shaped crest of feathers with beautiful colour and cheerful, a medium-sized or swan-sized bird with a long slender neck and a white patch under the eye.

 According to some myths, legends, history, and lore, the peacock symbol carries Good omens of guidance, holiness, nobility, watchfulness, and protection.
 Lord Krishna used peacock Feathers on his head.

-Peacocks are found in most Mango Orchards or Aamrai.
-If you want to see Peacock, you will keep visiting Mango Orchards in the early mornings.
+Peacocks are found in most Mango national fruit Orchards or Aamrai.
+If you want to see Peacock, you will keep visiting Aamrai in the early mornings.

 It is often associated with love, prosperity, abundance, strength, endurance, power, and fertility.
 It is a symbol of many vital things to Hindus, and it is often used in rituals and ceremonies.